 Non spicy alternatives to chili garlic sauce

-If you go for ketchup or garlic paste, consider adding a very small amount of chili in so you get some of the flavor without any of the heat.
+If you go for ketchup or garlic paste, consider adding a very small amount of chili so you get some of the flavor without any of the heat.

 Ingredients